 Choose between the flat-rate outsourcing contract, time and materials contract, fixed price contract, or flexible scope.
 The names of these contracts say it all.

-Help the team members get acquainted with the project details, allocated tasks, communication channels, working hours.
-Make final adjustments to your development requirements or approaches, supervise the adaptation process.
+Help the team members get acquainted with the project details, allocated tasks, communication channels, and working hours.
+Make final adjustments to your development requirements or approaches, and supervise the adaptation process.

 5. Plan time for code writing